Graduating seniors can use UHS services until January 19. Make your appointment today!

 - Sexual assault

 If you’ve been exposed to HIV, call UHS for a same-day appointment.
 For after-hours emergency care, go to an urgent care clinic or hospital emergency department.
-The cost of any treatment prescribed is not covered by UHS student health fees but usually covered by medical insurance.
+The cost of any treatment prescribed is not covered by UHS student health fees but may be covered by medical insurance.